VowpalWabbit/coba/docs/source/environments_101.rst

 .. code-block:: python

-    from coba.environments import Environments, OpenmlSimulation # Only one of these is needed from coba.contexts import CobaContext # Only needed to enable disk caching
+    from coba.environments import Environments, OpenmlSimulation # Only one of these is needed from coba.context import CobaContext # Only needed to enable disk caching

     #Enable local caching by providing a cache_directory,
     #The directory will be created if it does not exist.